norahuntington/fake-news/README.md

 - clean_data.py : functions that read in the data, clean it, and transform it
 - modeling.py : functions to fit and score models and some sample code in main to use these functions
 - plots.py : functions that create graphs to view data
-- data-exploration.ipynb : example code to explore and graph
+- data-exploration.ipynb : example code to explore and graph data